Here’s a call I heard nearly every day

 inexpensive tool to test airflow in

-this is probably THE most common mistake of the novice
+Skipping this step is probably THE most common mistake of the novice

 appliance tech (and some pros who should know better!